scala/scala-lang/blog/_posts/2022-07-18-secure-your-dependencies-on-github.md

 ## Summary

-In Github, it is now possible to use pre-made actions, like [sbt-dependency-submission][sbt-dependency-submission] or [mill-dependency-submission][mill-dependency-submission], to extract full graphs of dependencies at build time.
+In GitHub, it is now possible to use pre-made actions, like [sbt-dependency-submission][sbt-dependency-submission] or [mill-dependency-submission][mill-dependency-submission], to extract full graphs of dependencies at build time.
 This allows Dependabot to analyze the dependencies and publish regular reports of vulnerabilities.
 Only project administrators, organization owners and users with explicit access can see the Dependabot reports.